ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 1. Multiple access carriers – Several entry points and several carriers provide reliable communications by reducing the chance that external access will be entirely cut off.

 2. Develop multiple Main Distribution Frame (MDF) rooms.
-Again, it’s a matter of decreasing the likelihood that a disaster will shut down everything in the building, assuring tenants that their business systems – and their businesses – can keep on functioning.
+Again, this will decrease the likelihood that a disaster will shut down everything in the building and assure tenants that their business systems—and their businesses—can keep on functioning.

 3. Construct redundant and diverse riser shafts.
-Those are the vertical spaces within a building where the cable is stored.
-Not only is this “emergency protection,” but it also offers more flexibility in how a business wires up their employees.
+Riser shafts are the vertical spaces within a building where the cable is stored.
+This provides “emergency protection ” and offers more flexibility in how a business wires up its employees.

 Dangers Of Cubism.
 No, it isn’t an art revival.
 But keeping employees happy in a world without walls could be considered a survival skill.